-The numbers in the above tables assume a full-scale change on the analog input.
-In any case, the error introduced due to longer charging times is a gain error which can be removed using the system calibration capabilities of the AD7712 provided that the resultant span is within the span limits of the system calibration techniques for the AD7712.
+The numbers in Tables IV and V assume a full-scale change on the analog input.
+In any case, the error introduced due to longer charging times is a gain error that can be removed using the system calibration capabilities of the AD7712 provided that the resultant span is within the span limits of the system calibration techniques for the AD7712.

 The AIN2 input contains a resistive attenuation network as outlined in Figure 8.
-The typical input impedance on this input is $44~k\Omega$ .
+The typical input impedance on this input is $44~\mathrm{k}\Omega$.
 As a result, the AIN2 input should be driven from a low impedance source.